cityxdev/cache4.js/README.md

 The most advanced feature is a wrapper for $.ajax that caches GET requests using the url and the headers defined in the configuration to generate a cache key.
 It is compatible with promisses and the return value of the wrapper can and should be used just like the return value of $.ajax.

-If [lz-string](https://github.com/pieroxy/lz-string) is present, compresses the stored values (there is a limit of about 5mb of local storage).
+If [lz-string](https://github.com/pieroxy/lz-string) is present (and browser is not MS Edge), compresses the stored values (there is a limit of about 5mb of local storage).

 On storing a value, if expireSecs is defined to a value lower than 5*60 (5 mins), the stored value is considered "short lasting" and thus stored in sessionStorage instead of localStorage (after closing the browser tab, sessionStorage is cleared)

+MS IE not supported.

 Example: